eaobservatory/hedwig/doc/user/target.rst

 In the case of a match, your can click on the name of the area to see a description of it.

+A warning will be shown if the Clash Tool is in the process of being updated.
+If you see this warning, please be aware that the search results may be incomplete --- it is recommended that you return to the Clash Tool later to repeat your search.

 .. image:: image/target_clash.png

 There is an area on your proposal where you can enter notes on the